keerlu/keerlu.github.io/_posts/2018-07-17-wigner-function.md

 [riedel1]:http://blog.jessriedel.com/2014/04/01/wigner-function-fourier-transform-coordinate-rotation/

-This pages is supposed to be notes-in-progress rather than a finished

 I've ended up exploring along a somewhat different path, but I'll get to Riedel's version at the end.
-I'm still in the process of doing this and you will notice a lot of **To do**s and **To add**s in this post.
+This page is supposed to be notes-in-progress rather than a finished post - I'm still in the process of doing this and you will notice a lot of **To do**s and **To add**s in this post.